 The same expertise and experience that makes Trek’s bikes some of the most sought-after in the world is applied to the company’s range of tricycles.
 Here are some of their models:

 Did you know…?

-When they designed the Trikester, Trek recognized that children were enamored by the stunts performed by motocross riders and BMX cyclists and wanted to enable children to practice these stunts safely.
+When they designed the Trickster, Trek recognized that the stunts performed by motocross riders enamored children and BMX cyclists and wanted to enable children to practice these stunts safely.
 That’s why this vintage bicycle with a classic design can be used to perform decidedly modern tricks.

-Once your youngster has come to grips with and outgrown the Trikester, you can graduate them into Trek bicycles, starting with models like the Jet 12 which comes with training wheels.
+Once your youngster has come to grips with and outgrown the Trickster, you can graduate them into Trek bicycles, starting with models like the Jet 12, which comes with training wheels.